tylerharter/cs301-projects/fall18/p10/README.md

 Some of the columns require a little extra explanation:
 * area: measured in square miles
-* coastline: ration of coast to area
+* coastline: ratio of coast to area
 * birth-rate: births per 1000 people per year
 * death-rate: deaths per 1000 people per year
 * infant-mortality: per 1000 births